Cascuna/browser-technologies/opdracht2/link-and-overlay/README.md

 ## Enjoyable
 With javascript enabled, I feature check if the users browser supports fetch or xmlhttprequest, and allows the fetching of local files (many don't).
 If this is the case, I present a modal with the content of dialog.html instead of opening the page as a whole.
 In the other cases the fallback will still be used.
 ![image](img/enjoyable-firefox.PNG)

+## Feedback
+- [x] Doesn't work on IE11 due to dialog object
+- [x] Doesn't work on IE11 due to fatarrow ES6 syntax
+- [x] Code will throw errors in older IE versions due to catch being reserved
+- [x] Krijn really hates that transition, so i guess i'll remove it (even though i secretly kinda like it)